The Department of Ophthalmology

 "The Department of Ophthalmology started functioning from the time of inception of JIPMER.
 Prof. Mishra was the first Head of the department but it was Prof N.N.
 Sood who gave a facelift to the department.
 In 1984, the department was named as “Upgraded Department of Ophthalmology” and specialty clinics like retina clinic, cornea and glaucoma clinic were established.
 The department was the first among government hospitals in South India to procure and start phacoemulsification surgeries in 1996.

-The outpatient department functions on all days of the week and speciality clinics in the afternoons.
+The outpatient department functions on all days of the week along with specialty clinics designated on specific days.
 A dedicated team of residents and consultants is available round the clock to cater to emergencies.

 Our triple goal is to provide comprehensive, high-quality, and state-of-the-art eye care, structured training of undergraduates and residents and carry out basic and clinical research

 The diagnostic facilities available include equipments with cutting-edge technology such as slit lamps biomicroscopes, clinical and non-contact specular microscopes, Humphrey automated perimetry, imaging technologies such as mydriatic and non-mydriatic fundus cameras, Optical Coherence Tomography, Corneal topography, Ultrasound Biomicroscopy with A and B scan.